Summary and Recommendations by the Standing Committee on Finance on the 2014 biennial assessment and overview

 ways to improve data availability, quality and coverage.

-The technical work will be carried out in steps throughout 2014 [embed the indicative timeline here], and
+The technical work will be carried out in steps throughout 2014 [see indicative timeline above], and will

 During the fortieth session of the Subsidiary Bodies, the Standing Committee on Finance organized a side